 The centre of Haverfordwest is dominated by the Western Cleddau that runs through the middle of the town and the castle that towers above it.

-Haverfordwest is the county town so most bus services radiate to the whole of Pembrokeshire and also a railway station.
+Haverfordwest is the county town with bus services radiating to the whole of Pembrokeshire from here.
+There is also a railway station connecting travellers to the UK wide rail network.

 Haverfordwest has been established for almost 1,000 years.
 In Elizabethan times, Haverfordwest was the second largest port in Wales and remained the main port in West Wales until the coming of the railway in 1853.